 September 30 was the day my mom moved from the little tiny house I grew up in since I was 12 years old.
 It was purchased by the City of Abbotsford and it will be torn down because they are eventually going to build a road right through the property.

-My mom is a pack rat (love you mom) and when I heard that she had taken the door to her massage (she is a massage therapist) room with her that is when I got worried.
+My mom is a pack rat (love you mom) and when I heard that she had taken the door to her massage room (she is a massage therapist) with her from the old house that is when I started to worry.
 We had wallpapered it with this great waterfall mural years ago.
-Here it is propped up beside William's pumpkins in the greenhouse.
+Here it is propped up beside William’s pumpkins in the greenhouse.